-- 26.1 Official instructions will be given to drivers by means of the signals laid out in the Code.
-Competitors must not use flags or lights similar to these. - 26.2 Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all free practice sessions, the qualifying session, the sprint shootout and sprint session as for the race. - 26.3 Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 26.4 If a car stops on the track, it shall be the duty of the marshals to remove it as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
+26.1 Official instructions will be given to drivers by means of the signals laid out in the Code.
+Competitors must not use flags or lights similar to these.
+In accordance with Appendix H of the Code, the light signals displayed on the trackside light panels have the same meaning as flag signals.

+- 26.2 Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all free practice sessions, the qualifying session, the sprint qualifying session shootout and sprint session as for the race. - 26.3 Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 26.4 If a car stops on the track, it shall be the duty of the marshals to remove it as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
 Under no circumstances may a driver stop his car on the track without justifiable reason.